martysirkin/ms-food-truck/README.md

 - Performance.
 This is one of my top 2 favorite items to look at for every project.
 Not every project needs/requires really tight, crisp performance analysis.
 But it is important to model, design, and code the application for top-notch performance.
 - Security.
 This is my first and #1 concern with every project.
 If it isn't designed, from the start, to be secure - I feel that we have failed the customer.
 In this porject I am using standard technology for Node.
 I saw (when compiling the code, that there are a few minor (no major) security warnings.
 In the real world, this would be step #1, #2, ... #n.
 It is not really addressed in this toy project.

+#### Considerations

+The following are some ideas that I immediately had when I read the problem descriptions.
+Many of them are features that might be good to have in this project (or at least to discuss with the customer, as described in the process above).

+- The customer might (with a GUI) be able to choose among food types (I am interested in Chinese, Mexican today ONLY)
+- The customer has a single address they are at, but they might be moving around (see "range" below)
+- There should be a maximum distance (range) that the customer is willing to go (from their address/location).
+Only find trucks in that range.
+I actually added that to the prototype, but I only had time to hardcode the distance.
+- How do we want to get the distance from one location to another.
+I am using the google distance package.
+In the real world, that package has a rate limiter on it.
+Does the customer need to spend $$s for more queries?
+Is there a better place to get the data?
+- The data file includes some times (of day) that the truck is open.
+Some don't have that info.
+How do we want to handle?
+Do we want to check "now", or allow them to optionally specify the time for the query?
+- I added a range to the prototype.
+However, the current API uses absolute distance (instead of walking distance).
+I know that this is in the API - just didn't have the time today.
+Also, the default it has is in KM.
+I converted it, but we could either move it to SM (Statute Miles) or to a setting (in a fancy GUI).
+We also don't want distance as the crow flies, but we want "walking distance".
+BTW, the "Range" is a maximum that they're willing to walk for their food.
+- How often do we get the data?
+Is it static?
+Dynamic?
+Downloaded at intervals?
+Can we optimize it offline so that the queries are faster?
+- Do the trucks move?
+Do we have to be truly dynamic?
+Can we use their lat/long always?
+Is it always provided.
+If not, we MUST have their street address.
+- Add a parser for the street addresses to be a global module.
+If using a DB, make sure that everything that can be queried is consistent and optimized.

+Lat/Long vs. address (optimization)

+Google package for

+***
 Talk about Next.JS

+Talk about VOTE API as the project name and why...